nonlinear-thinkering-group/decentered-design-paper/outline.md

 We position our research in line with what one could call the "tools for thinking tradition" which includes among others, douglas engelbart and ted nelson.

-Traditional approaches to visualizing complexity quickly devolve into either oversimplification, or what we could call "hairy ball of mud" visualizations, which do not provide any further insight.
+Traditional approaches to visualizing complexity quickly devolve into either oversimplification, or what could be called "hairy ball of mud" visualizations, which do not provide any further insight.

 We propose a multi-modal system which supports many types of congruous symbolic and diagrammatic representations of systems from many perspectives.

 We propose a stigmergetic [^ <https://en.m.wikipedia.org/wiki/Stigmergy>] collaborative model, similar to open-source projects, or wikipedia.
 Which allows people to collaborate even though they might not be otherwise be inclined to do so due to economic reasons or traditional project scope.

+Furthermore, the articles published in our usual journals should be required to answer the “so what” question at the end of each submission.
+The answer to this question should be an explicit statement of how the author intends to affect the behavior or thinking of the reader.
+No article should be published without such an appendage.

 ---
 {{ `af`: main direction is to push for computational cosmogony, and use this paper to explore the larger ‘ambient space’ that CC starts from? }}